 Challenges with Tracking Brand Awareness

 Despite the importance of branding for a business’s continued success, brand measurement is far from a precise science.
 It’s difficult to measure accurately – and with upper level management demanding data-driven metrics to justify campaigns, a brand’s role in marketing strategy is often undervalued.
-Since brands build their reputation over long periods of time, it’s difficult to track brand growth as a result of a specific marketing initiative.
+Since brand reputation is difficult to track over long periods of time, it can be challenging to track brand growth as a result of a specific marketing initiative.
 Consequently, it’s hard to determine how much revenue is caused by certain brand marketing campaigns, as their true impact takes years to be fully realized.

 This is why leading indicators are emerging as a way to measure brand growth.
 Leading indicators are a marketer’s “canary in the coal mine” - by analyzing these data points, marketers can predict the outcomes of campaigns before the campaign has concluded.
 In our Marketing Dictionary, we define leading indicators as: